mattgodbolt/zindex/README.md

 $ zindex file.gz --pipe "jq --raw-output --unbuffered '[.actions[].orderId.id] | join(\" \")'"
 ```

+Multiple indices, and configuration of the index creation by JSON configuration file are supported, see below.

 ## Querying the index

 The `zq` program is used to query an index.
 It's given the name of the compressed file and a list of queries.
 For example: